AlexNaga/rpi-web-of-things/README.md

 You can find the assignment [here.](https://coursepress.lnu.se/kurs/the-web-as-an-application-platform/examination-3)

+A live demo of this application can be found at [https://rpi.alexnaga.se](https://rpi.alexnaga.se)

 ## Usage

 This module depends on the [BCM2835](http://www.airspayce.com/mikem/bcm2835/) library that must be installed on your board before you can actually use this module.
+You also need to have Node.js installed.
+[How to install Node.js on Raspberry Pi](https://github.com/cncjs/cncjs/wiki/Setup-Guide:-Raspberry-Pi-%7C-Install-Node.js-Manually)

 1. Clone this repository or download the `.zip` file.
 2. Extract folder to preferred location.